 1969—Huey Cobras mistakenly fire on the 3/187 Battalion HQ on Hamburger Hill; two KIA, 35 WIA.

-1969—A fire at the Rocky Flats nuclear bomb plant results in the release of plutonium—and previously-suppressed news that a fire 12 years earlier had release 1,000 times as much.
+1969—A fire at the Rocky Flats nuclear bomb plant results in a) the release of plutonium, and b) previously-suppressed news that a fire 12 years earlier had released 1,000 times more.

 1968—In France, labor unions turn out in support of student protests.

 1966—“It appears,” says Defense Sec.
 Robert Strange McNamara, “that the Viet Cong is (sic) losing what support it had from the rural population.”